ereiskind/nolcat/docs/source/roadmap.rst

 Move Code to Glue Jobs and Data to Parquet
 ==========================================
-* Ensure ERD/class diagram and function call chain diagram are up to date
 * Create AWS and parquet documentation
 * Create folder for saving AWS downloads, then save that folder to gitignore
 * Create Glue job for logging config